 Details on how user specifications of hatchery effects are input into the model are provided in section 7.2.

 Apart from introduction, survival, fecundity, and male/female ratio differences between wild and hatchery origin fish, management differences may specify differences in relative harvest rates.
 This can also be user specified (see section 7.2, figure 7.2.9).
 In this case, only differences between hatchery origin (first generation, H1 fish) and all other naturally spawning (whether wild or more than a generation removed from the hatchery) are specified, as only hatchery fish (H1) can be uniquely identified at harvest and thus managed separately.
 This assumes no differences in the likelihood of being harvested, due to differences in fish behavior, across the 10 non-hatchery (H1) subspecies classifications.

-Tracking Spawners and Recruits for Run ReconstructionStochasticity in the Watershed Model
+Tracking Spawners and Recruits for Run Reconstruction

+The ISEMP Watershed Model tracks spawners and recruits for each year, to be output and/or plotted by an external function.
+This code is described separately because it has no effect on the working of the model.
+Although steelhead can spend anywhere from 0 to 6 years as a One-Plus prior to smolting, once the fish have advanced to Life Stage 8 (smolt), there is no assumed dependency on “true age” in the remainder of the model.
+In order to recreate the data for run reconstruction, we nonetheless have to keep track of true age.

+Life Stage 6 (Smolt)

+For Steelhead, the array N_SMOLTS tracks fresh water ages for each time t, site k, and genetic type g.

+N_SMOLTS[k,i5,t,g] = SmoltSurvivors[k,i5,t,g]

+For Chinook, all smolt have a fresh water age of 1.

+N_SMOLTS[k,1,t,g] = sum(N_FISH[k,6,t,g,])

+Life Stage 7 (New Adults that reached the ocean)

+Once a fish has reached the ocean, the N_ADULTS array is used to keep track of all ocean fish by fresh water age, and ocean age (0, which is index 1).
+True age is the sum of these two ages.

+N_ADULTS[k,i5,t,g,1] = N_SMOLTS[k,i5,t,g] / (1/Sr[k,7,t] ) * Rel_Surv[k,6,t,g]

+It is assumed that the survival calculation is not dependent on fresh water age (i5).

+Life Stage 8-12 (Adults in ocean)

+For these life stages, the model has to deal with both escapement (fish leaving the ocean to attempt to spawn) and survival (fish that die).
+To continue to keep track of adults by age distribution, the following principles apply:

+When calculating the fish that wish to remain in the ocean – staying as adults for at least one more year – the N_ADULTS array shall maintain the current distribution of fresh water ages.

+When calculating spawners that return to the ocean to live (and potentially survive to spawn again), assume that this cohort preserves the current distribution of fresh water ages.

+When calculating N_RECRUITS – adults that leave the ocean to try to spawn – maintain the current the distribution of freshwater ages.

+Stochasticity in the Watershed Model

 Stochasticity is included the model in the model for two purposes: 1) To quantify uncertainty in the results stemming from uncertainty in the inputs, and 2) to quantify variability in the results due to variability in the input parameters.
 This variability includes temporal variability, site to site spatial variability, and within site “pure” variability.